Skip to main content Skip to navigation

 Counselling services are consistently available throughout the calendar year and not only in university term times.
 This ensures equitable accessibility to services for undergraduates and post graduates who tend to work through the university vacations.

 We try to ensure that counselling is available to students in a timely manner so that they are not waiting too long for their counselling appointments.
-To maintain this we need to continue to ensure staffing levels are kept to an optimum level wherever possible.
+To maintain this we endeavour to continue to ensure staffing levels are kept to an optimum level wherever possible.

 5)Access to specific therapists